Balance Trainer Reverse Crunch exercise demonstration image

 Safety Notes

-• Stop immediately if you feel any sharp pain in the spine or neck.
+• Stop if sharp spine or neck pain

 Spotting